CSSisAnnoying/school-at-midnight/README.md

 ## Credits

 The extension first started off as a [firefox extension](https://addons.mozilla.org/en-US/firefox/addon/very-cool-dark-mode/) by [@waymondrang](https://github.com/waymondrang).
-I had a few problems with the extension and since it doesn't really get maintained anymore so I decided to take matters into my own hands.
+I had a few problems with the extension and since it doesn't get maintained that much anymore I decided to take matters into my own hands.